The Egg and Bacon Pie, and I

 The Encyclopedia of Sandwiches

 “The Encyclopedia of Sandwiches Recipes, History and Trivia, For Everything Between Sliced Bread” by Susan Russo and Photographed by Matt Armendariz comes out today- go get it!
-I was lucky enough to recieve an advance copy from the cool folks...
+I was lucky enough to receive an advance copy from the cool folks...

 Rss Feed Tweeter button Facebook button